-Cannabis Regulatory Commission (CRC) Chair Diana Houenou is eager to being establishing cannabis regulations.
+Cannabis Regulatory Commission (CRC) Chair Diana Houenou is eager to begin establishing cannabis regulations.

 “I’m thrilled that the Commission is getting up and running and doing the work.
 There’s a lot of work that needs to be done,” Houenou said.

-Houenou became CRC Chair after serving on Governor Phil Murphy’s staff, advising on cannabis policy, and working on the implementation legislation.
-Prior to that, she worked for the ACLU advocating for cannabis reform beginning in 2014 with the New Jersey United for Marijuana Reform (where I began representing the Latino Action Network after she left, full disclosure).
+Houenou became Cannabis Regulatory Commission Chair after serving on Governor Phil Murphy’s staff.
+She was advising on cannabis policy and working on the implementation of legislation.
+Prior, she worked for the ACLU advocating for cannabis reform beginning.
+In 2014 she began leading the New Jersey United for Marijuana Reform (where I began representing the Latino Action Network after she left, full disclosure).

-Houenou noted she spent three years driving up and down the state trying to convince people why they should care about the end of legalization as a civil rights issue.
+Houenou noted she spent three years driving around New Jersey to convince people why they should care about the end of legalization as a civil rights issue.

 “It certainly was a long, hard-fought battle.
-But seeing the results of the November election in which the New Jersey voters voted by a 2:1 margin to change the way we’ve been doing things really was gratifying,” Houenou said.
+Seeing the results of the November election in which the New Jersey voters voted by a 2:1 margin to change the way we’ve been doing things really was gratifying,” Houenou said.

-“Nationwide support for adult-use cannabis legalization has really exploded, and I think it’s because people are realizing and accepting the fact that the War on Drugs was garbage.
+“Nationwide support for adult-use cannabis legalization has really exploded.
+It’s because people are realizing and accepting the fact that the War on Drugs was garbage.
 People were fed a lie for decades,” she added.

 Adult-use Cannabis Regulations Implementation